 The third financial statement option is a compilation.
 Compilation of a company's financial statements does not assure their accuracy.
 Rather, it is a process in which a certified public accountant collects or receives financial records from a company and organizes them in the correct financial statement format according to generally accepted accounting principles.

 Similar to a review, a compilation does not include analysis, testing, or assurance on the validity of those records.
 Therefore, compiled financial statements cannot be relied upon to provide the assurance of a company’s compliance and accuracy of its financial records.

 Want to feel secure about your financial statements?
 We can help.

 Whatever your needs regarding the financial records and statements of your company, our team at MGA is here to provide you with sound advice and answers to all your questions.
 We offer a variety of assurance services that are designed to take the complexity out of auditing, review, and compliance and make running your business easier.
-We are here as your trusted advisors, no matter how simple or complicated your situation.

 While you take care of your business, let MGA take care of your financial statements.